 Performance Rights and PROs

 Recorded Music Rights

-In some cases, music publishers, and labels put together a set of licenses to ease the difficulty in getting clearance to use music in certain uses.
+In some cases, music publishers and labels put together a set of licenses to ease the difficulty in getting clearance to use music in certain mediums.
 The most common one is Sync rights, which is a type of license package that was created to deal with digital streaming and distribution.
 Before sync rights, a company might have to seek out a mechanical, master, and performance right to use a piece of music before they were able to apply it to their content.
 Below is a set of packaged rights that are the most common.

 This is the most important license that digital content creators have to worry about.
 This grants a licensee the right to play back a recorded piece of music in their project, typically subject to pre-set restrictions on use and distribution.
 More importantly, it almost always pre-clears the use of the content with the artist, providing the user with a faster, easier path to safely license the musical work.
 This specifically relates to the right to use a master recording and not the reproduction (or cover) of a musical composition.
 Most production music libraries sell sync licenses, which provide the customer with everything they need safely use the licensed work in their project.

 Ahh, the biggest misunderstood concept in copyright.
 To start, there isn’t a true definition of fair use.
 It’s been interpreted by district courts but it generally falls into a defense for using a copyrighted video or audio work for review or critique purposes.
 If you are recreating new, non-critical videos or audio with copyrighted material, expect it to get flagged.
 Generally speaking, this is a thing you should avoid as there is very little precedence that grants broad usage rights of a piece of copyrighted content.
 If you have copyrighted audio in your video, either expect your video to be flagged and demonetized/removed, or seek out the necessary licenses to use said material.